perltidy/perltidy/dev-bin/RandomTesting.md

 random set of perltidy parameters).
 The number of random profiles is set to 50 but I sometimes increase it to 100 or 200.
 Every input file will be run against every random profile, so this can significantly increase the total run time.
-The main menu looks like this (I am not sure if this will format correctly):
+The main menu looks like this:

 ```
 R   - Read a config file